Miskler/human-requests/docs/source/browser_selection/sannysoft_antibot.rst

 .. _browser-antibot-report:

 Browser Anti-Bot Report
 =======================

-.. antibot-table:: ../../tests/sannysoft/browser_antibot_sannysoft.json
-   :title: Sannysoft Anti-bot Matrix
+Raw dataset for this report is stored in project CI artifacts and is not bundled into the source tree by default.

+This page intentionally keeps a lightweight default rendering pipeline.
+If you need matrix/plot visualization, use the project scripts and CI artifacts.

 Currently, stealth mode erases all "automatic places", so it makes sense to use camoufox only if you have massive traffic *(or you were banned by a fingerprint while writing a library >:) )*.

-The problem with `Broken Image Dimensions` is caused not by browsers, but by Response.render particularities; there are no errors with goto requests *(and it's not critical anyway)*
+The problem with `Broken Image Dimensions` is caused not by browsers, but by ``HumanPage.goto_render`` particularities; there are no errors with direct ``goto`` navigation *(and it's not critical anyway)*.

-.. antibot-speed-plot:: ../../tests/sannysoft/browser_antibot_sannysoft.json
-   :title: Browser Speed (avg ± min/max)
-   :outfile: _static/generated/antibot_speed

 Practical Recommendations
 -------------------------